THREEhundo/Data-API-s/README.md

     1. serve web page using static.
   3. use express to serve static content.
   4. Added my a second html file in the public folder.
 ISS finding app was also added in a subfolder.

+# Geolocation API
+1. Navigator allows you to pull geolocation.
+2. Used Leaflet.js to show location.